 The value will continue to blink until the GO key is pressed.
-Only after the GO key is pressed,
+Only after the GO key is pressed, will the value become effective.

 If you change your mind and want to abort the new value entry, press CANCEL to exit the value entry mode.
 You can press CANCEL even when the value is blinking.
 In the above example, if you were to press CANCEL the old Pt target value of 20.0 will remain effective.